Skip to contents

 RMSE

-In-sample Root Mean Squared Error.
+In-sample Root Mean Squared Error, if family != "bernoulli".

 MAE

-In-sample Mean Absolute Error.
+In-sample Mean Absolute Error, if family != "bernoulli".

-chi_sq_pred_, chi_sq_obs_
+chi_sq_pred_, chi_sq_fitted_

 out contains also other elements needed for restarting.